MartyC-137/seven-mile-lake/README.md

 # Seven Mile Lake Web Map

-A web-based interactive map for the Seven Mile Lake project, exported from QGIS to Leaflet.
+This is a web-based interactive map for the Seven Mile Lake project, exported from QGIS to Leaflet.

 ## Project Structure